bacalhau-project/bacalhau/docs/running-node/timeouts.md

 ## Configuring execution time limits for a node

-Node operators can pass the `--max-timeout` flag to `bacalhau serve` to configure the maximum job time limit.
+Node operators can pass the `--max-job-execution-timeout` flag to `bacalhau serve` to configure the maximum job time limit.
 The supplied value should be a numeric value followed by a time unit (one of `s` for seconds, `m` for minutes or `h` for hours).